moorea2018/Reflection/README.md

+# Reflection 9
+## 5/18/2018
+Finally the last week of Computer Programming 1.
+Through out the semester, this class has been harder than I had initially expected.
+Many times, I have thought the homework would be easy, and was easily mistaken.
+While I may not do anything else with computer programming later in life, this was still a fun class to take.
+The hardest concept for me to learn and use this year, was the def statements.
+My favorite part of this year was probably the dice game problem eventhough I had a tought time with it.
+Eventhough this was a good class, I am glad it is over.
+But don't worry I'm glad every class is over.

+---

 # Reflection 8
 ## 5/11/2018
 Lately in computer programming 1, we have been practicing our coding with code wars, soliving problems that are given.
 I have had fun with this because it is more fun when you are given a problem to solve, and after struggling through a problem and finally solving it, it is rewarding.
 We worked on our new dice game, adding different rules and regulations to the game.
 Each player rolled a nine sidded dice three times in a goal to roll the number 21, and the first person to roll 21 three times was the overall winner.
 While I was able to complete this game, I have still been struggling with the def statements, but I hope to work on them this next week in preperation for the final exam.